alexdglover/alexdglover.github.io/_posts/2017-05-11-bash-hacks-as-first-class-commands.md

 zsm dev apply my_stack
 ```

-I hope you found this useful.
+As always, I hope you found this useful.